 If you invest in the Units, your interest in the common stock underlying the Series 2 Preferred and the warrants offered hereunder may be diluted to the extent of the difference between the price you pay for each share of common stock and the net tangible book value per share of our common stock immediately after this offering.
-Our net tangible book value as of March 31, 2017 was approximately \$(30 million), or \$(13,751) per share of our common stock.
+Our net tangible book value as of March 31, 2017 was approximately \$(30 million), or (\$13.75) per share of our common stock.
 Net tangible book value per share is equal to our total tangible assets minus total liabilities, all divided by 2,181,745 shares of common stock outstanding as of March 31, 2017.

-Assuming that we issue an aggregate of Class A Units and Class B Units at a price of \$ per Unit, the last reported sale price of our common stock on The NASDAQ Capital Market on May , 2017, and after deducting the commissions and estimated offering expenses payable by us, our net tangible book deficit as of March 31, 2017 would have been approximately \$ million, or \$ per share of our common stock.
+Assuming that we issue an aggregate of 647,482 Class A Units at a price of \$1.39, the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017, and 8,100 Class B Units at a price of \$1,000 per Unit, and after deducting the commissions and estimated offering expenses payable by us, our net tangible book deficit as of March 31, 2017 would have been approximately (\$22 million), or (\$2.54) per share of our common stock.
 This calculation excludes the proceeds, if any, from the exercise of warrants issued in this offering.
-This amount represents an immediate decrease in net tangible book value of \$ per share to new investors in this offering.
+This amount represents an immediate increase in net tangible book value of \$11.21 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.93 per share to new investors in this offering.